GerritForge/cached-refdb/README.md

 be applied to Gerrit 3.2) to work that is currently under progress for [caching Refs in JGit](https://git.eclipse.org/r/c/jgit/jgit/+/186205).

+## License

+This project is licensed under the **Business Source License 1.1** (BSL 1.1).
+This is a "source-available" license that balances free, open-source-style access to the code with temporary commercial restrictions.

+* The full text of the BSL 1.1 is available in the [LICENSE.md](LICENSE.md) file in this repository.
+* If your intended use case falls outside the **Additional Use Grant** and you require a commercial license, please contact [GerritForge Sales](https://gerritforge.com/contact).

+# Performance comparison

 Here is the short comparison of _heavy-refs-related_ operations performance.
 The test scenario was to get random change details (over the same REST API that is used in Gerrit's details page) in 8 parallel threads over 5mins period of